A literature review for Manuka Oil (Leptospermum scoparium)

-Chen et al (2014) studied the effect of manuka (and kanuka) oil on four fungi (Trichosporon mucoides, Malassezia furfur, Candida albicans and Candida tropicalis).
-They found that kanuka oil was a more potent antifungal agent than the manuka oil and that growth of T. mucoides and M. furfur were the most effectively inhibited.
-As mentioned above, there is no discussion of the chemistry involved in this paper.
-The results in Gniewosz et al (2012) agree with those in Chen et al (2014) in that they found that kanuka oil showed a stronger fungistatic activity against Aspergillus niger than manuka oil did – with manuka oil showing low activity and a lack of antifungal properties in the studied concentration range.
-Costa et al (2010) also found that manuka oil did not inhibit the growth of Aspergillus niger but did inhibit Candida albicans (as did terpinen-4-ol).
-However, Lee et al (2009) found that manuka oil showed moderate activity against the phytopathogenic fungus Fusarium circinatum.
+Chen et al (2014) studied the effect of manuka oil on four fungi (Trichosporon mucoides, Malassezia furfur, Candida albicans and Candida tropicalis).
+They found that the growth of T. mucoides and M. furfur were the most effectively inhibited.
+There is no discussion of the chemistry involved in this paper.
+Costa et al (2010) found that manuka oil did not inhibit the growth of Aspergillus niger but did inhibit Candida albicans (as did terpinen-4-ol).
+Lee et al (2009) found that manuka oil showed moderate activity against the phytopathogenic fungus Fusarium circinatum.

 Christoph et al (2000) attributed the antifungal (it was effective against dermatophytes) properties of manuka oil to the β-triketones.
 Sulaiman (2011) (PhD thesis (taken from the abstract)) found significant antifungal activity against Trichophyton terrestre with manuka oil.